 a little more about me...

-I have a BA in Anthropology and African Studies from Indiana University, and although I don't do it as often as I would like, I love to travel.
+❋ I have a BA in Anthropology and African Studies from Indiana University, and I love to travel.

-I teach Music Together, a unique research-based early childhood music program for children and the grown-ups who love them.
+❋ I teach Music Together, a unique, playful, research-based early childhood music program that introduces music-making to children with the grown-ups who love them.